 The last mile gap in vulnerability remediation for employee devices

-This manual process outlined above where it all breaks down.
+This manual process outlined in the image is how and where it all breaks down.
 First it requires a ton of manual work to map and track vulnerabilities tied to employee devices and applications, and then engaging them for the remediation process is riddled with toil.
 This means tracking in spreadsheets, sending email reminders, escalating via emails and messages, then reporting it to managers and the end result is that the vulnerability backlog keeps piling up and compounds workforce risk with each patch delay that lives with the employee and their devices.
 It's why we see customers show us their EDR and VM tool dashboards with out-of-SLA vulnerabilities in four and five digits.

-AI to engage employees at scale for personalized remediation
+AI agents that engage employees at scale for personalized remediation

 Amplifier’s human risk graph powers a live system of record for each employee’s risk — that solves the mapping problem of user identity, device OS and application vulnerabilities, device posture and endpoint tooling coverage gaps.
 The graph serves as important data and context required for meaningful user engagements through agentic AI automation.

-Amplifier uses AI to free IT and Security teams from follow-ups so they can focus on impact.
-The AI engages users for taking remediation actions through easy calendar scheduling – invoking existing patch automation tools or just using AI generated instructions to fix issues.
+Amplifier's AI agents liberate IT and Security teams from vulnerability remediation follow-ups so they can focus on impact.
+AI agents engage users for taking remediation actions through easy calendar scheduling – invoking existing patch automation tools or just using AI generated instructions to fix issues.

-Amplifier turns vulnerability alerts into employee-driven remediation by guiding users through patches and updates during their natural workflow, closing security gaps in hours instead of months — all without disrupting workforce productivity or employee experience.
+Amplifier turns vulnerability alerts into employee-driven remediation by guiding employees through patches and updates during their natural flow of work, closing security gaps in hours instead of months — all without disrupting workforce productivity or employee experience.

 It rapidly solves the problem of critical security patches sitting in deployment queues for months while IT teams struggle to coordinate updates across thousands of endpoints.